wolfgarbe/SymSpell/README.md

 ## Single word spelling correction

 **Lookup** provides a very fast spelling correction of single words.
-* A **Verbosity parameter** allows to control the number of returned results:
+* A **Verbosity parameter** allows to control the number of returned results:<br>
-Top: Top suggestion with the highest term frequency of the suggestions of smallest edit distance found.
+Top: Top suggestion with the highest term frequency of the suggestions of smallest edit distance found.<br>
-Closest: All suggestions of smallest edit distance found, suggestions ordered by term frequency.
+Closest: All suggestions of smallest edit distance found, suggestions ordered by term frequency.<br>
 All: All suggestions within maxEditDistance, suggestions ordered by edit distance, then by term frequency.
 * The **Maximum edit distance parameter** controls up to which edit distance words from the dictionary should be treated as suggestions.
 * The required **Word frequency dictionary** can either be directly loaded from text files (**LoadDictionary**) or generated from a large text corpus (**CreateDictionary**).